 The necessary and counterintuitive approach at this point, we believe, is to start with the technology areas worst hit by neglect, stagnation, and rising costs, and figure out how to restart their progress.1

-And if the recent coronavirus pandemic that swept the globe in a few short weeks has shown us anything, it’s how close our healthcare systems truly are to their breaking point.
+And if the recent coronavirus pandemic has shown us anything as it swept the globe in a few short weeks, it’s how close our healthcare systems are to their breaking point.

 Yet, unlike other stagnant technology areas, like defense or nuclear energy, most people will agree that healthcare is both badly broken and vital to fix, so by starting there at least, fewer people will try to stop an ambitious founder.

-Of all the healthcare fields that one could start with, many fashionable and less fashionable areas receive a fair bit of attention already from venture capitalists and philanthropists—it’s hard to tell them apart sometimes.
-Yet there’s one big area that has stagnated despite the close scrutiny it receives, and that’s pharmaceuticals.
+Of all the healthcare fields that one could go into, many fashionable areas already receive a fair bit of attention from venture capitalists and philanthropists.
+But the one big area that has stagnated badly despite the close scrutiny it receives is pharmaceuticals.